 Just one app

 There are many brands to choose from but sticking with Amazon for your smart plug allows you to stick with the Alexa app for setup and control.
 Alexa works with two-factor authentication, including support for your preferred authentication app like Google Authenticator.
-The Amazon Smart Plug is compact and easy to set up, supporting most appliances for up to 15A of power.
-It also works over Wi-Fi, so you don't need a hub.
+The Amazon Smart Plug is compact and easy to set up and works over Wi-Fi, so you don't need a hub.

 Keep your network secure

-There are many ways to keep your home network secure, but it all starts with access.
+There are a lot of steps you can take to help keep your home network and the devices connected to it secure, but one of the first is upgrading to two-factor authentication.
 While a standard password can be made sufficiently complex not to be guessed, what happens if your password were to leak?
-Two-factor authentication adds another step in the process, and with biometrics and authenticator apps on your Android phone, you can quickly gain secure access to your account.
-While SMS authentication is often an option, it's not the best method though it's still better than nothing at all.
+Two-factor authentication adds another step in the process, and biometrics and authenticator apps on your Android phone, are among the best methods for two-factor authentication.

 If you're looking for something both secure and simple, Amazon's Smart Plug is easily set up in the Alexa app, which features extra security steps for your entire Amazon account.
 If you haven't set up two-factor authentication on your Amazon account, it's a great time to get started.
 This plug is only built for indoor power delivery but is compact enough that it won't get in the way of other plugs in your outlets and can even be placed right next to another Smart Plug.